AubinMahe/DatagramSocket4SwiProlog/README.md

-# Elevator
+# Elevator simulator

-C extension for handling DatagramSocket in SWI Prolog (proposal)
+An elevator simulator with a GUI in Java, and a controller in Prolog.
+The communication is done by messages, UDP datagram.

 To build the UI of the 'elevator' project, use Apache Ant : `ant`.